GoTolstoy/tolstoy-toly-kb/introduction/introduction-to-tolstoy/what-is-tolstoy.md

 - **Shoppable Videos**: Merchants can add shoppable video feeds to their stores, improving product discovery and increasing sales potential.
 - **Video Quizzes**: These are used for product demonstrations and to gather personalized recommendations, enhancing customer satisfaction and loyalty.
 - **Shop App Integration**: Get discovered by millions of shoppers and drive sales from new customers by adding shoppable video feeds to your Shop store.
 It’s completely free, with just a 5-minute setup.
-- **Video Studio**: Easily create AI-generated videos in just three simple steps.
-Enjoy full ownership and rights to your videos, making them perfect for showcasing on your website.

 ## Reported Benefits